HapticX/happyx/README.md

 # Why HappyX? 💁‍♀️
 Because it's simple to use 🙂

+## Why not Jester? 🤔
+Jester doesn't provides some features that provides Happyx.

 ## Features ⚡
 - Support `asynchttpserver` as default http server
 - Support `httpx` via `-d:httpx` as alternative HTTP server.
+- Building HTML with `buildHtml` macro.
+- Routing with `routes` marco.
 - Logging with `-d:debug`

 # Get Started 👨‍🔬